-Have ideas for a new kind of treehouse?
+Looking for cool treehouse ideas?
 Here’s one beautifully crafted of wood – a revolutionary design that epitomizes the ultimate return to nature.

-After only four months of construction time, Stilt Studios has unveiled the latest prototype of its treehouse design that was truly awesome.
-Known as “Treehouse C”, the preliminary model sits in the salubrious weather of Penestanan, a cozy Indonesian village just a stone’s throw from the town of Ubud on Bali.
+After four months in the making, the building design company Stilt Studios recently unveiled the latest prototype of its treehouse series that was truly awesome.
+Known as “Treehouse C”, the home rises among the treetops in the salubrious weather of Penestanan, a cozy Indonesian village just a stone’s throw from Ubud town in central Bali.

 Noted for its beauty and the richness of culture, Penestanan has been dubbed an artist village since the 1930’s.
 A 15-minute walk from the town center, the village is home to many go-to restaurants and bars sprouting up everywhere amid the green expanse of rice fields.
 Treehouse C itself sits high up in the leafy branches in a small community called Bukit Sari.

 Strictly speaking, the home is raised high off the ground by a robust core element consisting of four vertical columns.
 Together they carry the weight of the entire dwelling.
 For strength and durability, the upright pillars are braced by a staircase and post-to-beam knee brackets for additional support.